kennethkimachia/kennethkimachia/README.md

 - 👋 Hi, I’m @kennethkimachia
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning web development on my own and in my first year doing Computer Science
+- 🌱 I’m currently exploring the vast technologies related to web development
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...

 <!---
 kennethkimachia/kennethkimachia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.